 - Insomnia, anxiety (general anxiety and/or travel anxiety when in a car) or depression.

-Examination should be done to look for parts injured, ascertain level of spinal injury and any associated injury like head injury.
+The examination should be done to look for parts injured, ascertain the level of spinal injury and any associated injury like a head injury.

 Neurological deficit is rare in soft-tissue injuries associated with whiplash.
 Stretching of the esophagus with resulting edema, dysphagia, and retropharyngeal hemorrhage may occur.
 Vocal-cord damage with hoarseness has been reported.